wp-plugins/nimble-portfolio/readme.txt

 Stable tag: 1.2.0
 License: GPLv2 or later

-This powerful portfolio plugin is highly suitable to showcase your work / portfoilio and group them nicely under jQuery powered tabs.
+This powerful portfolio plugin is highly suitable to showcase your work / portfolio and group them nicely under jQuery powered tabs.
 == Description ==

+=== Nimble Portfolio ===

 Using this free plugin you can transform your portfolio in to a cutting edge jQuery powered gallery that lets you feature and sort your work like a pro.

 = Plugin Features =

-1. Custom post types for portfolio items<br />
+1. Custom post types for portfolio items.
-2. Youtube, Vimeo, Quicktime video support<br />
+2. Youtube, Vimeo, Quicktime video support.
-3. Built-in PrettyPhoto gallery for image and video preview<br />
+3. Built-in PrettyPhoto gallery for image and video preview.
-4. Easy categorization and jQuery sort feature<br />
+4. Easy categorization and jQuery sort feature.

 = Usage Instructions =